 Use #:lazy immediately after #lang plait to switch evaluation to lazy mode.
 The syntax and type system are unchanged, but argument expressions for function calls are evaluated only when forced (by a test or by printing, ultimately).
 A lazy Plait module will not interoperate well with an eager module.

-The #:untyped and #:lazy modifiers can be combined, and the combination can be declared in either order.
+The #:untyped, #:lazy, and #:fuel modifiers can be combined, and the combination can be declared in any order.